 Along with Antifragile and Skin In The Game, this is one of Taleb’s books that you have to read.

-He’s a fantastic thinker and his books will provide you with a lot of thought and many ways you can improve your lives so you can live them to your best ability.
+He’s a fantastic thinker and his books will provide you with a lot of thought and many ways you can improve your lives so you can live them to the best of your ability.

 Who should read The Black Swan?